amyf211/Evently/README.md

 # Welcome to Evently: The Home of Music Events!
 As a creator, you can add your events to the evently platform, making them available for users to view.

-As a user, you can search events and add them directly to your google calendar.
+As a user, you can browse events and add them directly to your google calendar.

 ---